smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 ```

 !!!
 NOTE
-Android API 29 adds a new attribute [foregroundServiceType](https://developer.android.com/reference/android/R.attr#foregroundServiceType) to specify the type of foreground service.
-Starting with Android API 29 please include `android:foregroundServiceType='connectedDevice'` to the service tag for SdlService in your AndroidManifest.xml
+Android API 31 now requires any Service that will be started from an external source to explicitly set the exported flag to true (`exported=true`).
+You can set this flag if you wish to allow the active Router Service to start your SdlService while your app is in the background.

+If you do not wish to set this flag for your SdlService you can still start your SdlService while your app is in the foreground.
 !!!

 ### Entering the Foreground